techniqs/hyperledger-sawtooth-reason-logistics/processor/Notes.md

-The processor will be a Node.js application. which means i need to rewrite bs.raw files to make it node.js compatible..

-razzle only provided for hmr and ssr and some output // will delete probably Should use ninja/bsb -w

-!!next task will be to connect my processor with sawtooth to see some kind of payload and use it, because right now i dont know what is in it etc.. :)

-Also because i need probably for the client the payload functions again to encode i could do some kind of npm library
+i need probably for the client the payload functions again to encode i could do some kind of npm library

 !!after tp is done -> create rest api with nodejs/express

-// this info not needed anymore
-I THINK I KNOW IT
-pb_2.SimpleSupplyPayload() -> in proto file SimpleSupplyPayload
-would be the message of the proto file

 TODOS: